mpolacek/lists/500-albums.md

 - [ ] 456.
 Al Green - Greatest Hits
 - [X] 457.
 Sinead O'Connor - I Do Not Want What I Haven't Got
 - [ ] 458.
 Jason Isbell - Southeastern
-- [ ] 459.
-Kid Cudi - Man on the Moon: The End of Days
+- [X] 459.
+Kid Cudi - Man on the Moon: The End of Day
 - [X] 460.
 Lorde - Melodrama (2017)
 - [ ] 461.
 Bon Iver - For Emma, Forever Ago
-- [ ] 462.
+- [X] 462.
 The Flying Burrito Bros - The Gilded Palace of Sin
 - [ ] 463.
 Eli & the Thirteenth Confession
 - [X] 464.
 The Isley Brothers - 3+3
 - [ ] 465.
 King Sunny Adé - The Best of the Classic Years (2003)
 - [ ] 466.
 The Beach Boys Today!
 (1965)
 - [ ] 467.
 Maxwell-Blacksummers' Night
-- [ ] 468.
+- [X] 468.
 The Rolling Stones - Some Girls
 - [X] 469.
 Manu Chao - Clandestino
 - [X] 470.
 Juvenile - 400 Degreez
 - [X] 471.
 Jefferson Airplane - Surrealistic Pillow